UnexpectedCharacter/upgradeability-using-unstructured-storage/README.md

 ### What is this repository for? ###

-* This repository save the developed 2Share smart-contracts
+* This repository save a example of a implementation of a Unstructured Storage
 ***
 ### How do I get set up? ###
 * TODO: Describe this section